PSP-Archive/docs/homebrew-lib/uploading-guidelines.md

 	1. When main version of the game/app (i.e., the most recent one included in the item) was released.
 If the game/app was previously unreleased, leave it blank.
 	1. If the game/app is a port, enter the date when the port was released.
 1. **Language**:
 	1. Only if a language other than English, leave blank otherwise.
+Only one language can be entered, so also leave it blank if multiple languages are supported.
 1. **License**:
 	1. Only add if the game/app does mention a license within its content, and the license is available among the dropdown options - leave blank otherwise.
 1. Additional metadata:
 	1. **Version**: Add a custom field named 'version' whenever a version number is available.
 This will make it easier to keep the most recent version as the main one.
 	- If multiple versions are available: add older versions in an "Old Versions" folder within the main item (as separate 7z files).
+	1. **Support-author**: a link to the PayPal, Patreon, Twitch or other payment page connected to the author of the homebrew.